Skip to Main Content

 Credit line: Impressive limit with no deposit required

-One of the Milestone card’s only appealing features is its potentially high unsecured credit line: You could receive a $700 credit limit with no deposit required.
-That’s more than double the credit limit you’ll typically find on an unsecured card available with a low credit score.
+One of the Milestone card’s only appealing features is its potentially high unsecured credit line.
+You could receive a $1,000 credit limit with no deposit required.
+That’s more than double the credit limit you’ll typically find on unsecured cards available to people with low credit scores.

 Why you might want a different credit-building card

-Depending on which version of the Milestone Mastercard you get, you may end up saddled with an exceptionally high annual fee and interest rate while only having access to a small credit limit.
-These features are especially big downsides given the card doesn’t bring any notable credit-building perks or other benefits to the table.
+Depending on which version of the Milestone Mastercard you get, you may end up with an exceptionally high annual fee and interest rate while only having access to a small credit limit.
+These features are especially big downsides, given that the card offers no notable credit-building perks or other benefits.

 Bankrate Insight